There are some fantastic places to take children on our doorstep and a short journey away.

 Set in the old Grammar School where William Wilberforce studied, a history museum including the history of Hull.
 This gallery is home to a genuine 2,600 year old mummy and unique replicas of King Tutankhamen’s treasures.
 Free entry.

-South Church Side, Hull, HU1 1RR General Enquiries – 01482 300 300
+South Church Side, Hull, HU1 1RR.
+General Enquiries – 01482 300 300

 There’s something for all the family at Hornsea Museum.
 18th century farmhouse, outbuildings and garden with play area, 18th century barn, cottages.
 Victorian rooms, exhibition areas, over 2000 pieces of Hornsea Pottery, a model railway and model fishing boats.
+Closes over Winter and re-opens around Easter.

 11-17 Newbiggin, Hornsea, HU18 1AB.
 01964 533443.